Skip Navigation

 Complex to manage

-Layering security tools, such as NDR or SIEM, to achieve comprehensive coverage adds complexity and costs—not to mention the additional resources needed to oversee these tools.
+Layering security tools, such as NDR or SIEM, for comprehensive coverage adds complexity and costs—not to mention the additional resources needed to oversee these tools.

 Limited protection

 EDR gives MSPs more insight into what’s happening on their clients’ endpoints, allowing them to resolve threats quickly.
-But this arrow focus on endpoint telemetry can negatively influence threat detection.
+However, this narrow focus on endpoint telemetry negatively influences threat detection.
 Abnormal endpoint activity paints an incomplete picture.

 Often MSPs add more tools to cover other components of the threat surface, but with each tool producing its own alerts, staff can overwhelm quickly.